ebardelli/website/content/publication/ronfeldt-2018-a/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-08-18T14:07:06.492233Z'
+publishDate: '2021-10-09T13:05:12.658810Z'
 publication_types:
 - '3'
 abstract: Improving the skill set of new teachers is a potentially important policy lever to increase student achievement.
-There are, however, doubts about the extent to which teacher education programs contribute to the development of teachers’ skills.
+There are, however, doubts about the extent to which teacher education programs contribute to the development of teachers' skills.
   In this paper, we describe findings from an experiment designed to test whether one aspect of teacher education – the assignment of teacher candidates to student teaching internships – has a causal impact on the type of coaching they receive